dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 TensorRT with pre-processing: 12.875 ms per image, FPS: 77.67
 ```

-That's a 6x improvement over the original PyTorch model on the GPU and a whopping 123x improvement over the PyTorch model on the CPU! 🚀
+That's a 8x improvement over the original PyTorch model on the GPU and a whopping 123x improvement over the PyTorch model on the CPU! 🚀

-{{< notice tip >}}
+{{< notice note >}}
 If you've cloned the [repo](https://github.com/dnth/supercharge-your-pytorch-image-models-blogpost), you can run the merged model inference by executing the following command.
 ```bash
 python 08_inference_merged_model.py